 In addition to equipping Pastor Sonnel with a seeder, thresher, plow, trailer, cassava machine and a storehouse to keep the produce and tools, in November of 2017, a 1979 Ford tractor was donated by the California government.
 Sonnel and the village men are now able to plant acres of rice, cassava and fruit trees.
 They also lend out the seeder and the plow to surrounding areas in order to plant seeds of the gospel.

 In January of 2019 a rice mill was provided and over four rice farms were threshed and harvested by local villagers, sustaining more than a dozen villages during the famine season.
+By 2019 the number had extended to 18 villages being equipped by Sonnel’s community rice farms.

 Pastor Sonnel is just one example of countless pastors across Africa who are investing in their communities through sustainable farming initiatives.